KhronosGroup/NNEF-Tools/nnef_tools-pyproject/package_info.md

     * Conversion of some operator is not implemented.
 In this case, adding a custom converter using the `--custom-converters` option can solve the problem.
     * There is a bug in the converter; for example it does not support some parameter/version of an operator.
 In this case file a bug for `nnef_tools`.
 * After the conversion to NNEF succeeds, check the converted model by executing it (`nnef_tools.execute`) on some (maybe random) inputs.
-    * Execution may itself fail if there are custom operators in the model, in which case custom executors can be injected with the `--custom-operators` option.
     * If executed on non-random inputs, the outputs can be compared to results obtained from executing the same model in the original framework, or after saving it and executing the saved model (`nnef_tools.execute`).
 By comparing the results of those three stages, it is possible to tell in which stage something goes wrong.
-However, make sure to feed the same inputs to all stages, and beware that NNEF dimension order (channels first) is different from TensorFlow dimension order (channels last).
+However, make sure to feed the same inputs to all stages.
     * If the failing stage is the saving step, see above for turning off certain options too see if those are the culprits.
     * If the failing stage is the conversion step, first make sure to isolate optimizations by not using the `--optimize` option.
 The same goes for the `--fold-constants` option to see if that causes problems.
     * If conversion fails even without optimization and constant folding, it is usually due to the conversion of one of the operations, which must be found.
 Ideally, one would compare the intermediate tensors after each operation in a sequence, but exact comparison is hard to do automatically due to non 1-1 mappings during the conversion.
 However, generating statistics (`nnef_tools.execute --statistics`) for the same input for both models allows comparison of how execution proceeds in the two models and finding where the first difference occurs.